giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/04-nodejs-import-exports-field-exercises/01/README.md

 1. The packages `hello` and `world` exist in `node_modules`, but don't have the appropriate information in their `package.json` to make them work.

 1. Fix this!
+Use the `exports` field.

 Hint:

-- The packages don't have `index.js` files in them.
-While you _could_ rename their files to `index.js`, a better way to do it is to add something to the `package.json`.
+- The `exports` field needs to have `./` in the beginning of the path to work.

+- Because `exports` blocks other entry points, the `world/wow` bare-specifier needs the special `exports` that specifies multiple entry points.